Kunal287/Kunal287/README.md

 </div>
      Hey 👋,This is Kunal Joshi
 <div>
-      I am currently pursuing Bachelor's in Computer Science and Engineering from G.H.Raisoni Institute of Business Management Jalgaon
+      I have completed my Engineering from G.H.Raisoni Institute of Business Management, Jalgaon
 </div>
    <div align=center>
   <a href="https://www.linkedin.com/in/kunal-joshi-68b3421bb">